Source: Pyramid Roofing

 Are you considering concrete tiles for your next roofing project?

 You’re in good company.
-Concrete tiles have been a popular choice of roofing material since their inception in 19th century Bavaria due to their outstanding durability.
+Their outstanding durability has made concrete tiles a popular roofing material since they were invented.
 Today, concrete roof tiles are also known for their long-term value, energy efficiency, and versatile style in the United States and beyond.

 However, not every home or budget is compatible with concrete tile.
 In turn, we recommend getting familiar with their limitations and costs before making any buying decisions.

 Fortunately, we've outlined the primary pros and cons to consider.
 But first, allow us to explain what exactly it means to have concrete roof tiles.

 Made of sand, cement, water, and iron oxide (pigment) mixed, molded, and heated together, concrete tiles serve as a water and weather-resistant layer over your roof.

 Installation typically involves removing old roofing material, replacing underlayment, and adding battens to fasten the tiles.
 It can be challenging to install concrete roof tiles, particularly if your roof has steep pitches, complicated shapes, or penetrations like chimneys, pipes, and skylights.
 Therefore, a licensed professional is recommended for proper installation.

 Concrete tiles are significantly heavier than more traditional materials like asphalt shingles and wood shakes, which means they put more structural demand on your home.

 How much do concrete tiles cost?

 Including installation, concrete tiles cost $4 to $20 per square foot.
 For an average, 1,500-square-foot roof, you can expect to pay between $12,000 and $42,000.